Singularities in positive characteristic, stratification and simplification of the singular locus: Algorithmic resolution of basic objects

+We should estress here the role played by the function $t^{(d)}$.
+If $(J,b)$ is simple at a point $x$, and if the codimension of $\mbox{Sing }(J,b)$ is one in a neighborhood of $x$, then it can be shown that $\underline{\mbox{Max}}\vword^{(d)}$ is smooth locally at $x$, and hence it is a canonical center to blow-up.
+As a consequence, the function $t^{(d)}$ assigns the value ``$\infty$" to these points.
+If $(J,b)$ is simple at $x$, and if the codimension of $\mbox{Sing }(J,b)$ is greater than one, then via $t^{(d)}$ a $(d-1)$-dimensional basic object can be attached to $(V,(J,b),E)$ as explained above.} \end{Paragraph} \begin{Paragraph} {\rm There are three main sub-steps in step A: the local restriction to hypersurfaces of maximal contact, commutative diagrams of restrictions and blow-ups, and the attachment of simple basic objects to non-simple basic objects.

 $\bullet$ \underline{Maximal contact.} For a fixed simple basic object there may be different choices of hypersurfaces of maximal contact.
-However it can be shown they all lead to the same resolution.
-This result is the main outcome of the so called Hironaka's trick; an alternative and enlightening proof of this result is given by J. Wlodarczyk (see \cite{WLL}).
+However it can be shown that they all lead to the same resolution.
+This result is the main outcome of the so called Hironaka's trick; an alternative and enlightening proof of this result is given by J. W\l odarczyk (see \cite{WLL}).

-$\bullet$ \underline{Commutative diagrams of restrictions and permissible transformations.} Step A is accomplished by an inductive argument; for this argument to hold it is necessary that restrictions and permissible transformations commute as indicated in \ref{racsim}.
+$\bullet$ \underline{Commutative diagrams of restrictions and permissible transformations.} Step A is accomplished by an inductive argument; for this argument to hold it is required that restrictions and permissible transformations commute as indicated in \ref{racsim}.

 $\bullet$ \underline{Association of simple basic objects to non-simple basic objects.} For a fixed basic object there may be different choices of simple basic objects that can be associated to it.
 It can be shown that all different choices lead to the same resolution.}